RajeevRanjan5642/software-engineering/README.md

 - Sometimes updating s/w to a newer version will resolve compatibility issues.
 - Some s/w is backwards compatible.
 If a program or application is backwards compatible, then the older versions of files, programs, and systems will work properly with newer versions.

+### Software Testing
+- Software Testing is the practice of integrating quality checks throughout the s/w development cycle.
+- The purpose of testing is to check whether the s/w matches expected requirements and ensure error-free s/w.
+- In order to test s/w the team writes "test cases".
+These test cases are written to verify the functionality of a s/w application and ensure requirements have been satisfied.
+- A test case contains : steps, inputs, data and the expected corresponding outputs.
+- Regardless of the test type or development method, test cases should always be written after requirements are finalized.
+- Testing can be broadly classified into three categories:
+  1. Functional Testing : Functional testing usually involves black box testing wich is a method of testing without looking at source code or internal structure.
+Functional testing is only concerned with inputs and corresponding outputs of the system under test.
+It is entirely based on testing functional requirements.
+The goal is to test the functionality of the application making sure the application is usabl and accessible.
+Functional testing makes sure that when user errors or input edge cases do occur, the s/w handles those exceptions seamlessly by displaying appropriate error messages.
+  2. Non-Functional Testing
+  3. Regression Testing